kushal1223/SSW345-HW5-Reflection/README.md

 # Kushal Patel - SSW 345 - HW5
+I pledge my honor that I have abided by the Stevens Honor System.

 # Reflection
 Over the past two milestones, you've had the opportunity to apply several software engineering practices and processes in the design and implementation of a bot project.